This page provides information for U.S. citizens wishing to bring a foreign national fiancé(e) living abroad to the United States to marry.

 We want to make plans for our wedding.
 How long will this process take?

-Each case is different, please check the current processing times for the I-129F petition, see the “Check Processing Times” link to the right.
+Each case is different, please check the current processing times for the I-129F petition, see the “Check Processing Times” page.
 We process fiancé(e) petitions in the order we receive them.
 Once we complete our processing, your approved petition is then forwarded to the National Visa Center (NVC).
 The NVC will then send the petition to the U.S. Embassy or consulate, which will need time to process your fiancé(e) for a visa.